Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-1. Heat 1 tbsp oil in a large skillet over medium-high heat.
-Stir-fry steak until just cooked, remove and set aside.
+1. Heat 1 tbsp coconut oil in a large skillet over medium-high heat and stir-fry 8 oz thinly sliced sirloin steak until just cooked, then remove and set aside.

-2. Add remaining oil; cook shrimp until pink, about 2 minutes per side, remove and set aside.
+2. Add the remaining 1 tbsp coconut oil and cook 8 oz large shrimp, peeled and deveined, for about 2 minutes per side until pink, then remove and set aside.

-3. In the same pan, sauté garlic, ginger, green onions, and chili for 30 seconds.
+3. In the same pan, sauté 2 cloves of minced garlic, 1 tsp of minced ginger, 2 sliced green onions, and 1 sliced red chili for about 30 seconds.

-6. Return steak and shrimp to pan, and toss to coat with sauce.
-Serve immediately.
+6. Return the steak and shrimp to the pan and toss to coat with the sauce, then serve immediately.

 Hot Ones Blazing Bourbon Chicken (Limited-Time)